deepimagej/pydeepimagej/README.md

   - Creates a configuration class in python with all the information about the trained model needed for its correct use in Fiji & ImageJ.
   - Includes the metadata of an example image.
   - Includes all expected results and needed pre / post-processing routines.
-  - See [DeepImageJ webpage](https://deepimagej.github.io/deepimagej/) for more information.
+  - See [deepImageJ webpage](https://deepimagej.github.io/deepimagej/) for more information.

 ### Requirements & Installation